bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-apps-to-huawei-appgallery.md

    * **Client ID**: The API client ID generated on AppGallery Connect.
    * **Key**: The key generated with the API client on AppGallery connect.

-{% include message_box.html type="example" title="An example configuration with the Step" content="Take a look at the following bitrise.yml file to see an example configuration that uses the **Deploy to Huawei AppGallery** Step to deploy an app.
+Take a look at the following bitrise.yml file to see an example configuration that uses the **Deploy to Huawei AppGallery** Step to deploy an app.

     workflows:
       deploy: